0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-public.md

 2. Initialize the client.
 This creates the `miden-client.toml` file line-by-line.

     ```sh
-    miden-client init
+    miden init --rpc xxx.xxx.xxx.xxx
     ```

-    Accept the defaults for `Protocol`, `Node RPC Port`, and `Sqlite file path`by clicking enter.

-    When `Host` comes up, enter the IP that the Miden team supplies:
+    For the `--rpc` flag, enter the IP that the Miden team supplied.

-    ```sh
-    Host (default: localhost): xxx.xxx.xxx.xxx
-    ```

 3. On the new client, create a new [basic account](https://docs.polygon.technology/miden/miden-base/architecture/accounts/#account-types):

     ```shell
-    miden-client account new basic-mutable -s on-chain
+    miden account new basic-mutable -s on-chain
     ```

     We refer to this account as _Account B_.
 Note that we set the account's storage mode to `on-chain`, which means that the account details will be public and its latest state can be retrieved from the node.